 The Challenge of Balancing Travel and Exercise

-In over five years of full time travel, we have learnt how quickly you can get out of shape when faced with changes in time zones and jet lag, different climates and of course, the temptation of new cuisines.
+In over five years of full time travel, we have learned how quickly you can get out of shape when faced with changes in time zones and jet lag, different climates, and of course, the temptation of new cuisines.

-It could be the thrill of a new and exciting destination distracting you from your regular fitness routine, or it could be the busy schedule of a work trip.
+It could be the thrill of a new and exciting destination distracting you from your regular fitness routine or a busy work trip schedule.

 Travel May Not Suit Your Style of Workout

-Staying fit on holiday can also be challenging because not every destination may be suited to your style of work out.
-In SE Asia; chaotic traffic, dodgy sidewalks and sometimes high levels of pollution make the idea of jogging very unappealing.
+Staying fit on holiday can also be challenging because not every destination may suit your workout style.
+In SE Asia, chaotic traffic, dodgy sidewalks, and sometimes high levels of pollution make the idea of jogging very unappealing.

-When travelling in South Africa, it was either crime or wild animals that kept our usual walking routine to specific times and places.
+When traveling in South Africa, it was either crime or wild animals that kept our usual walking routine to specific times and places.
 You may not be staying in accommodation with a gym and don’t have the budget for casual gym fees.

 Find the Right Workout Equipment for Travel

-We could have accepted any of these as good enough reason to put a healthy exercise routine on hold, but we knew it wasn’t viable in the long term.
-So, we changed the way we exercise by finding portable exercise equipment for travel so we could work out no matter where we were.
+We could have accepted any of these as a good enough reason to put a healthy exercise routine on hold, but we knew it wasn’t viable in the long term.
+So, we changed how we exercise by finding portable exercise equipment for travel so we could work out no matter where we were.

 In this guide, you will find the best portable fitness equipment options for staying in shape while you travel, even in hotels and small spaces.

 These are just some of the travel exercise solutions we have come up with over the years, and thanks to their size, weight, and portability; they are all suited to those who need to travel light.

-You’ll also find some great tips on how you can incorporate a workout into your day and stay fit while you travel.
+You’ll also find some great tips on incorporating a workout into your day and staying fit while you travel.